autocrossblog/autocrossblog_astro/src/content/post/2022/2022-06-26-One-Year-Later.md

 ---
+tags: [ [ autocross, fr-s, ssc, setup, accident ] ]
+featured: false
-author: chris
+author: "chris"
+publishDate: 2022-06-27T10:00:15+00:00
+updateDate: 2024-11-16T23:05:53-06:00
 image: ~/assets/images/6-27-2022/LightPole-1.jpg
-publishDate: 2022-06-27T10:00:15+00:00
+url: "2022/one-year-later"
+excerpt: "Reflecting on a year since his beloved FR-S car's demise, the author passionately plans for a new autocross project, reigniting his racing spirit."
 title: "SpecFRS - One Year Later"
-excerpt: "Reflecting on a year since his beloved FR-S car's demise, the author passionately plans for a new autocross project, reigniting his racing spirit."
-featured: false
-url: 'one-year-later'
-tags:  [ autocross, fr-s, ssc, setup, accident ]
-updateDate: 2024-11-16T23:05:53-06:00
 ---

 I realized a couple of days ago that it had been 12 months since the FR-S met its unfortunate demise.